influenzanet/contacts-survey/README.md

-# example-studies-and-surveys
+# Contacts survey

-Simple code examples of study rules and surveys for various purposes
+Source code for the contacts survey, part of the Verdi project.

 ## Usage

 ```
-yarn start study=<studyName>
+yarn start study=verdi
 ```

-Generated surveys can be previewed, e.g., by using the "CASE Survey Viewer" extension for Visual Studio Code.
+The generated survey can be previewed, e.g., by using the "CASE Survey Viewer" extension for Visual Studio Code.